lackhoa/khoa-math/doc.md

 is dependent on this atom, and so they can potentially be updated when this atom is updated.

+### Remarks
-Note that atoms' values are the only data in the tree.
+Atoms' values are the only data in the tree.

-Note on `parent`: While this attribute could be None, it's very rare to see since it means that this atom is the only in its tree.
+While the `parent` attribute of an atom could be None, it's rare to see because it means that this atom is the only in its tree.

-## Molecules (Inherits Math Objects)
+## Class `Molecule` (Inherits `MathObj`)
 A molecule consists of: a type, a constructor, children, and a name.

-Type & Constructor: these are obvious.
-These are mandatory attributes.
+Type & Constructor: These are mandatory attributes for molecules.
 Types must be elements of the MathType enum, while constructors should be enum specified in the module specifying the type.